AmberBentley/content-feu/pages/design-1/creating-prototypes.md

 ## Introduction

-In this lesson, we will dive into the process of creating a prototype with Adobe XD/Figma.
+In this lesson, we will dive into the process of creating a prototype with Figma.
 We will also look at what needs to happen before prototyping can start.

 ## Importance of prototyping